 #20 – Here Comes the Boom

-Mommy Bear’s Opinion – This movie is interesting and has its funny moments.
+Mommy Bear’s Family Movie Review – This movie is interesting and has its funny moments.
 It was not my favorite movie of the year but it taught some good life lessons.
 It teaches that we should never give up on our goals and what our beliefs are.

 Summary – Former collegiate wrestler Scott Voss (Kevin James) is a 42-year-old, apathetic high school teacher.
 When budget cutbacks threaten to cancel some of the school’s programs and lay off its music teacher (Henry Winkler), Scott creates a scheme to raise money by moonlighting as a mixed martial arts fighter.
 Everyone thinks Scott is crazy – most of all the school nurse, Bella (Salma Hayek).
 In his quest, Scott gains something he never expected as he inspires his students and becomes a sensation that rallies the entire school.